fluidos-project/intelligent-power-grid-use-case/Y3-demo/README.md

 ## Objectives

 The Year 3 Intelligent Power Grid Use Case Demonstration leverages the intent-based orchestration across the FLUIDOS computing continuum.
-This demonstration focuses on the FLUIDOS Model-based and Intent-driven Meta-Orchestrator (MIMO) component, which enables dynamic and context-aware workload management based on high-level user intents.
+This demonstration focuses on the FLUIDOS Model-based and Intent-driven Meta-Orchestrator (MIMO) component, which enables dynamic workload management based on high-level user intents.

-The demonstration highlights how orchestration intents (e.g. latency constraints) can be automatically translated into concrete deployment actions, optimizing workload placement across distributed nodes.
+The demonstration highlights how orchestration intents (e.g. latency intents) can be automatically translated into concrete deployment actions, optimizing workload placement across distributed FLUIDOS nodes.
 In the Intelligent Power Grid context, this capability ensures that Phasor Data Concentrator (PDC) workloads are deployed considering ICT network quality, achieving low latency in PMU data collection and resilient control-loop operations.

 The testbed includes:

-* Physical PMUs of the RSE DER-TF Facility connected via optical fibers to the RSE IoT & Big Data Laboratory
+*Physical PMUs from the RSE DER-TF Facility are connected via optical fibers to the RSE IoT & Big Data Laboratory.

-* Three Linux-based servers hosted in RSE IoT & BigData Lab running as FLUIDOS nodes (each hosting k3s, Longhorn, Liqo and Multus) and forming a FLUIDOS computing continuum (one consumer and two providers)
+*Three Linux-based servers hosted in the RSE IoT & Big Data Lab operate as FLUIDOS nodes, forming a computing continuum.

-* Phasor Data Concentrator (PDC) applications (lower-level and higher-level)
-* Percona XtraDB Cluster application for distributed configuration storage
+*A Percona XtraDB Cluster is used for distributed configuration storage.

-* FLUIDOS MIMO (Model-based and Intent-driven Meta-Orchestrator) and Prometheus and Push Gateway Docker containers on the consumer FLUIDOS node
+*FLUIDOS MIMO (Model-based and Intent-driven Meta-Orchestrator), along with Prometheus and Pushgateway for monitoring and metrics collection.
-* Ping sidecar container.

----
+*Phasor Data Concentrator (PDC) applications and a Ping Sidecar service.

 ## Setup